 Joseph Jewell Wines

-This Pinot Noir Wine Club feature comes from Joseph Jewell, a duo of young, garagiste-style winemakers specializing in single-vineyard wines from Sonoma and Humboldt Counties.
+This month’s Platinum Plus! feature comes from Joseph Jewell, a duo of young, garagiste-style winemakers specializing in single-vineyard wines from Sonoma and Humboldt Counties.
 Founded by Micah Wirth and Adrian Manspeaker in 2006, Joseph Jewell Wines may have started in a small garage in Windsor, California, but today the ultra-boutique winery has an award-winning reputation and stands as one of the crown jewels (no pun intended) of Sonoma wine country.

 Since starting out, Micah and Adrian have remained dedicated to their original winery vision of crafting vineyard designated wines from Sonoma and Humboldt Counties.
-They seek out growers who use sustainable farming practices and work closely with the property owners to monitor the fruit's progress and the distinctive character of the sites.
-Hallberg Vineyard, the source for this month's featured wine, is located in the Green Valley of Sonoma and produces some of the finest Pinot Noir in the region.
-Joseph Jewell is one of the few wineries with access to Hallberg's fruit and consistently makes wines with brilliant expressions of the vineyard.
+They seek out growers who use sustainable farming practices and work closely with the property owners to monitor the fruit’s progress and the distinctive character of the sites.
+Grist Vineyard, the source for this month’s featured wine, rests majestically at 1,000 feet above sea level at the top of Bradford Mountain in Sonoma County, and it consistently produces award-winning Zinfandel.
+Joseph Jewell is one of the few wineries with access to Grist Vineyard and they strive to craft Zinfandels with brilliant expressions of the special site.

-Micah and Adrian still serve as the sole employees and co-winemakers of the operation and currently produce single-vineyard Pinot Noir, Chardonnay, Zinfandel, and a Rosé of Pinot Noir.
+Micah and Adrian still serve as the sole employees and co-winemakers of Joseph Jewell and currently produce single-vineyard Zinfandel, Pinot Noir, Chardonnay, and a Rosé of Pinot Noir.
 With a number of prestigious awards already to their name, they look forward to a promising future while building the growing Joseph Jewell brand.

 Map of the area